canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q2/QuestionText.md

 ## Question Text

 You are about to start writing a program that involves luminous objects.
-Make a Java class called `Lamp` that has two attributes called **brightness** and **isOn**.
-The class also has two constructors, one with 2 parameters to initialize two attributes and one with 1 parameter that sets the second attribute to the default value.
+Make a Java class called `Lamp` with the following description.

 ### Question Type: